Editorial Review

 Anti-Aging and Longevity Peptides: Dosing Reference

-Anti-aging peptides target cellular senescence, telomere maintenance, growth hormone optimization, and mitochondrial function:
+Anti-aging peptides target cell aging, telomere maintenance, growth hormone tuning, and mitochondrial function.

-Epithalon (Epitalon): 5-10 mg subcutaneously once daily for 10-20 consecutive days, administered as a "course."
+Epithalon (Epitalon): 5-10 mg subcutaneously once daily for 10-20 consecutive days, given as a "course."
 Repeat courses every 4-6 months.
-This pulsed dosing protocol is based on the original research by Dr. Vladimir Khavinson, which demonstrated telomerase activation with short-term intensive treatment followed by sustained effects during the off period.
+This pulsed dosing protocol is based on original research by Dr. Vladimir Khavinson.
+It showed telomerase activation with short-term intensive treatment, followed by lasting effects during the off period.

-GHK-Cu (for anti-aging): Topical application at 1-2% concentration once or twice daily is the most extensively validated route for skin anti-aging.
+GHK-Cu (for anti-aging): Topical use at 1-2% concentration once or twice daily is the most validated route for skin anti-aging.
 Subcutaneous: 1-2 mg daily for 4-8 week courses.
-The anti-aging application emphasizes collagen remodeling and gene expression modulation rather than acute wound healing.
+The anti-aging application focuses on collagen remodeling and gene expression control rather than acute wound healing.

 SS-31 (Elamipretide): 0.25 mg/kg subcutaneously once daily.
 Research protocols have used durations of 4-12 weeks.
-SS-31 targets cardiolipin in the inner mitochondrial membrane, restoring electron transport chain efficiency.
-Some clinical trials used 40 mg fixed dose subcutaneously once daily.
+SS-31 targets cardiolipin in the inner mitochondrial membrane.
+It restores electron transport chain efficiency.
+Some clinical trials used a 40 mg fixed dose subcutaneously once daily.

 FOXO4-DRI: Highly experimental.
-Published preclinical protocols used 5 mg/kg intraperitoneally every other day for approximately 3 weeks.
-This senolytic peptide selectively induces apoptosis in senescent cells by disrupting the FOXO4-p53 interaction.
-Human dosing has not been established, and the compound remains in early-stage research.
+Published preclinical protocols used 5 mg/kg intraperitoneally every other day for about 3 weeks.
+This senolytic peptide selectively triggers cell death in aging cells by disrupting the FOXO4-p53 interaction.
+Human dosing has not been set, and the compound remains in early-stage research.

-NAD+ Precursor Peptides: While NMN and NR are not peptides, they are commonly co-administered in anti-aging protocols.
+NAD+ Precursors: While NMN and NR are not peptides, they are commonly given alongside anti-aging protocols.
 NMN: 250-500 mg orally once daily.
 NR: 300-1000 mg orally daily.
 These support the sirtuin and PARP pathways that peptides like epithalon and SS-31 complement.

 For more on anti-aging peptide approaches, explore our peptide therapy guide.